 Marbles were earned from ordinary work.
 Some trades paid better than others, of course.
 Chimney sweeps didn’t make a whole lot of marbles.
 Shoe shiners didn’t either, but occasionally they’d overhear some hot mystic marble tips!

 The healers, the decree-makers, and those who interpreted the decrees brought home a heavy marble load.
-Oddly, people who helped others manage their marbles also did rather well, and there was little correlation between marble managers’ skills and the number of marbles they took home.
+Oddly, people who helped other people manage their marbles also did rather well, and surprisingly, there was little correlation between marble managers’ skills and the number of marbles they took home.

 Some villagers spent nearly every marble they earned on goods that were quickly consumed.
 For some villagers, this was merely out of necessity.
 They simply earned just enough marbles to provide for themselves and their families.